 Already read articles on working out and nutrition.
 They exercise.
 They eat healthy, or at least try to.
 Most are the go-to “fitness expert” for their family and friends.
 Some (like Toni or Ron) are even personal trainers.

-Are people who should be in great shape — and maybe at one point, they were in great shape — but are now having a tough time.
+Are people who should be in great shape.
+And maybe at one point, they were in great shape, but now they’re having a tough time.
 Men (like Bryan) and women (like Laurie) who’ve become frustrated with a body that’s not as lean, strong, fit or healthy as they know it could be.

 The “missing link” to having your best body